-Our challenge was to introduce static analysis and unit testing capabilities into large and complex projects that are based on the adaptive AUTOSAR platform.
+Our goal was to introduce static analysis and unit testing capabilities into large and complex projects that are based on the adaptive AUTOSAR platform.
 These projects were composed of multiple static and dynamic libraries and many executables.

 To perform static code analysis, tools like Parasoft C/C++test require information about the project build.
 Generally, all that’s needed are compilation command lines to invoke the files that are intended for analysis.

 CMake scripts can be easily configured to generate compile-time information as a JSON file.
 You usually get one JSON file per build.
 This JSON file contains all that the static analyzer needs to perform the code scan.
 The JSON file with compilation command lines is then created at the time of the build script generation.
-The C/C++test 2020.1 release understands this format and can use it directly as an input to performing static analysis.
+C/C++test understands this format and can use it directly as an input to performing static analysis.

 The procedure to run the static analysis on CMake-based projects involves the following steps: